 Other Investments: Other investments will be valued based on the facts and circumstances of the underlying agreement.
 The Company currently values one contractual agreement using a multiple probability weighted cash flow model as the contractual future cash flows contain elements of variability.
-Significant increases (decreases) in this unobservable input would result in a significantly higher (lower) fair value measurement.
+Significant changes in the estimated cash flows and probability weightings would result in a significantly higher or lower fair value measurement.
 The Company has categorized this other investment as Level 3 within the fair value hierarchy described above.
 These assets are recorded at fair value on a recurring basis.

-Borrowings: The carrying amount of borrowings under the revolving credit facilities approximate fair value due to the short duration and variable interest rate of these credit facilities and are categorized as Level 2 within the fair value hierarchy described above.
+Borrowings: The carrying amount of borrowings under the revolving credit facilities and the term loan facility approximate fair value due to the variable interest rate of these credit facilities and are categorized as Level 2 within the fair value hierarchy described above.
 Additionally, the Company considers its creditworthiness in determining the fair value of such borrowings.
-The fair value of our fixed rate Senior Notes (See Note 6 below) is based on the closing public share price on the date of measurement and approximates the carrying value as of June 30, 2012.
+The fair value of our fixed rate Senior Notes (See Note 6 below) is based on the closing public share price on the date of measurement and approximates the carrying value as of September 30, 2012.
 Therefore, the Company has categorized this borrowing as Level 1 within the fair value hierarchy described above.
 These liabilities are not recorded at fair value on a recurring basis.